A New Spin

 For the impatient:

-Given what we know about the size and function of the various giant dinosaurs,
+Given what we know about the size and function of the giant dinosaurs,

 their existence in the past is far from trivial.
 Can an eight ton

-and give chase to prey similar to how a lion or a tiger would?
+and chase prey the way how a lion or a tiger does?

-A simple analysis based on fundamental physics seems to suggest that nature sets a limit on how big animals can grow and, yet, remain viable on some hypothetically-existing planet of given size.
+A simple analysis based on fundamental physics seems to suggest that nature sets a limit on how big animals can grow while remaining viable on some hypothetically-existing planet of given size.
 Where animals maximum possible size is inversely proportional to their planet size (in other words, the larger the planet, the smaller are the animals on it).

-This, in fact, refers to animals weight, rather than their sheer-size, which leads to an inescapable conclusion that these giant dinosaurs weight was way less, from what their size suggests, to enable them to endure on earth for millions of years.
+This refers to weight, rather than sheer-size, leading to an inescapable conclusion that these giant dinosaurs weight was way less than what their size suggests to enable them to endure on earth for millions of years.

-An examination of the possible cause that may be responsible for that weight change leads to a conclusion that earth rotation on its axis is the only possible factor.
-The rotation speed must have been significant higher at that time than what it's at present.
-A faster rotation gave rise to much stronger centrifugal-force which opposed the force of gravity and, hence, reduced the, actual, animals weight.
+An examination of the possible cause that was responsible for that weight change leads to a conclusion that earth rotation on its axis is the only possible factor.
+The rotation speed must have been significant higher at that time than what it is at present.
+A faster rotation gave rise to much stronger centrifugal-force which opposed the force of gravity, and hence reduced the actual animals weight.

 Next: The